General Registration Policies

 Course Registration

 Students should consult the undergraduate course listings for the most up-to-date information.
-Course descriptions, instructor information, day/time and campus information, term start and end dates and course prerequisites are listed.
-Students register for all courses through CAESAR.
+Course descriptions, instructor information, day/time, course format, campus information, term start and end dates, and any course prerequisites are listed.
+Students register for courses through CAESAR.

-Room assignments are available at least one week before the quarter begins, and can be viewed in CAESAR or with the SPS course schedule page.
+Room assignments for courses on campus are available at least one week before the quarter begins, and can be viewed in CAESAR or with the SPS course schedule page.

 Students may register for courses from the time registration opens (approximately six to eight weeks before the quarter starts) until the end of the registration period (the Friday of the first week of classes).
 The late registration period begins approximately two to four weeks before the term starts and continues until the end of the registration period.
 Registering for courses during this period adds $75 late registration fee.
 Exact dates of registration periods are found in the SPS Undergraduate Academic Calendar.